OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ins/tispw.md

 ---
 title: tispw
-description: tispw - A command line tool to fetch and present top insider sales of the week from OpenInsider.
+description: "tispw - A command line tool to fetch and present top insider sales of" the week from OpenInsider.
 Parameters for usage include the limit of datarows to display.
 An important utility for those interested in stock market trends.
 keywords: